 One hot and extra humid day I was sitting in my damp co-working space in Canggu, Bali feeling restless.
 Overtourism coupled with the inevitable tourist-phobia that comes with it, had me itching to flap my wings out of Bali as soon as possible.
 But where to?
 My apartment had been subleted for the next few months, so not home.
-It was then that I heard whispers throughout the co-working space about a flight error/deal.
-Singapore to Europe for $80.00.
-It was a sign, I gasped.
-I could leave that week, almost for free!
-But just then, an online friend who I’d met earlier that year invited me on her road trip through different Southern African countries from Mozambique to Namibia.
+Just then, an online friend who I’d met earlier that year invited me on her road trip through different Southern African countries from Mozambique to Namibia.
 Psshhh, I immediately rushed to book my flights via miles to South Africa.

 Upon arrival in Johannesburg, my friend took me to its outskirts: Centurion.
 Which I’d soon find out from a social activist South African friend was the “belly of the beast” in terms of white vs. black in Johannesburg, along with Pretoria where there is a problematic monument/museum (in)directly praising white nationalism.

 As we drove around Centurion I noticed only white people enjoying the privileges of nice restaurants and other amenities.
 While black people were serving them: working as garbage men, cleaners, maids, waiters.
 I grimaced feeling a pang of pain in my heart.
 I know racial stratification exists around the world.
 But this was a whole new level I’d only seen in the movies about the past.
 The division kept smacking me in the face.
 I asked my friend about it who went on to tell me something along the lines of: “actually, black people have it easier here because they have affirmative action.
 White people have it the hardest here.
 They’re just not hiring white people for jobs anymore!”